jpburbank/hmac_token/README.md

 ## Source Control & Files
 Git has been used for soure control for this application.
 If you wish to see its progressions, you will find it at, https://github.com/jpburbank/hmac_token.
 It is currently a public branch, as I don't know who will be looking at it.
 I'm sure you do not want an Uplight interview assignment up for people to see, and so I will be setting it to a private repo after tomorrow's (June 10) interviews.
 Of course, If anyone wishes for it to be private immediately, please send me an email at jpburbank@gmail.com

+The Git meta files will be stripped from tarred and gzipped submission.